 Ben Wylie is a composer, improviser, and sound artist based in Vancouver, BC.
-His work is concerned with tuning systems, theatricality, light, space, coded text, natural phenomena, drones, resonance, amplification, and many other things.
-His music has been performed across the United States and Canada by ensembles and performers including Boston Musica Viva, the Bozzini Quartet, Chris Watford, the Ludovico Ensemble, Naomi Sato, Sylvie LaCroix, Stereoscope Duo, Rick Sacks, Brandon Ilaw, and Ecstatic Waves, among others.
-He has been commissioned by a number of instrumentalists including Andrew D'Antonio, Brandon Ilaw, Leia Slosberg, Marina Hasselberg, and many others.
+His work is concerned with tuning systems, theatricality, light, space, coded text, natural phenomena, drones, resonance, amplification, among many other things.
+His music has been performed throughout the United States, Canada, and Europe by ensembles and performers including Boston Musica Viva, the Bozzini Quartet, Ensemble 2e2m, Chris Watford, the Ludovico Ensemble, Naomi Sato, and Sylvie LaCroix, among others.
 He graduated with a BM in Composition from the Boston Conservatory in 2014, where he studied with Marti Epstein, Curtis Hughes, and Jan Swafford.
-He received an MFA in Interdisciplinary Studies from Simon Fraser University in 2016, where he studied with composer Owen Underhill and theater artist Steven Hill.
-He has participated in workshops and masterclasses with Ken Ueno, Evan Ziporyn, Chen Yi, Michael Pisaro, Phyllis Chen, Daniel Biro, Annesley Black, Anthony Tan, Christopher Adler, and Christopher Butterfield, among others.
+He received an MFA in Interdisciplinary Studies from Simon Fraser University in 2016, where he studied with composer Owen Underhill and theatre artist Steven Hill.
+He has participated in many festivals including the Darmstadt Summer Courses, Festival Mixtur, the Arraymusic Young Composers Workshop, and the Atlantic Music Festival, among others.
+During these festivals he taken lessons with composers including Jennifer Walshe, Johannes Kreidler, Rebecca Saunders, Michael Pisaro, Phyllis Chen, Evan Ziporyn, and Ken Ueno, among others.
 As an improviser he has created live scores for choreographers Linnea Gwiazda and Emmalena Fredriksson, he has also been featured in the 2015 Big Joy Festival, Quiet City concert series, and Sawdust Collector concert series.
-He is a co-host and producer of Soundscape, a show about experimental music on Vancouver's Co-Op Radio.
+He has presented sound installations at the Vines Art Festival (2015, 2018) and has collaborated on installations with theatre artist Megan Stewart and interdisciplinary group The Public Swoon.
+He is also a co-host and producer of Soundscape, a show about experimental music on Vancouver's Co-Op Radio.